Trolley Shelter Program Guidelines

-- 5 months per department – Departments may reserve space for new poster designs for 5 months during a calendar year.
-(Months do not need to be consecutive.)
+- 1 additional month per department – Departments may reserve space for new poster designs for 1 additional month during a calendar year for a new poster design.
 Departments may request additional months, but space is not guaranteed until 60 days before the installation date.
-If another department with less than 5 space reservations requests the space for new posters, they will be given priority.
+Following the 2 months (initial month plus additional month offered), new poster designs will take precedence.

 - Extensions for previously printed posters – Reservations for new poster designs take priority over reservations for extensions of previously printed posters.
 Extensions may be requested, but space is not guaranteed until 60 days before the installation date.
 If another department with a new poster design requests the space, they will be given priority.

 - Poster design and print-ready artwork is the responsibility of the department or organization reserving the display space.
 Artwork is to be supplied to Business and Auxiliary Services and meet production specifications for quality printing.